What is the correct container to use? |

 - Place a paper egg carton or balled up newsprint in the bottom of your green bin so contents empty out.

-- Line your green bin or kitchen container with the correct type of liner bag.
+- Line your green bin or kitchen container with the correct type of liner bag or make your own kitchen catcher liner bag.

-Kitchen container options Re-purpose a lidded container that you may already have, such as a plastic ice cream container or kitty litter bucket.
-Or purchase a small lidded bucket or kitchen organics container from local home improvement stores.
-Available in plastic, metal/stainless steel, etc. Do not set out your kitchen container for collection.
-How to prevent (or control) pests Pests are naturally attracted to food scraps and smelly waste.
-Below are tips to help prevent and control pests.
+Kitchen catcher options: Re-purpose a lidded container or buy either a small lidded bucket or kitchen organics container from local home improvement stores.
+Do not set out your kitchen container for curbside collection.
 How to prevent pests:

 - Keep lids on your organics containers securely closed at all times.